criteo-research/CausE/README.md

 ## Code Organisation
 The code is organized as follows:
 - **models.py** - SupervisedProd2Vec and CausalProd2Vec as tensorflow model classes.
+- **dataset_loading.py** - File to load Movelens/Netflix datasets and convert to user/product matrix.

 ## Dependencies and Requirements
 The code has been designed to support python 3.6+ only.
 The project has the following dependences and version requirements: